 Why see us?

 Our dermatologists are Fellows of the Australasian College of Dermatologists and are committed to continuing education with ongoing research studies.

 Consultations are conducted professionally in a friendly and relaxed environment with a wide variety of available appointments to fit your schedule.

-The centre has easy parking and access to major public transport with Carindale Shopping Centre located across the road.
+The centre has ample parking and easy access to major public transport with Carindale Shopping Centre located across the road.